Conformal Prediction Bands for Two-Dimensional Functional Time Series: Point Prediction: Functional Autoregressive Process of order one

-In order to obtain CP band with empirical coverage close to the nominal one while maintaining a small width, the choice of an accurate point predictor is crucial.
-As mentioned before, whereas in the typical i.i.d. case finite-sample unconditional coverage still holds when the model is heavily misspecified (\citealt{diquigiovanni2021importance}), in the time series context a strong model misspecification may compromise the coverage guarantees and not only the efficiency of the resulting prediction bands (\citealt{chernozhukov2018exact}, \citet{diquigiovanni2021_FTS}).
+In order to obtain CP band with empirical coverage close to the nominal one, the choice of an accurate point predictor is important.
+As mentioned before, whereas in the typical i.i.d. case finite-sample unconditional coverage still holds when the model is heavily misspecified (\citealt{diquigiovanni2021importance}), in the time series context a strong model misspecification may compromise the coverage guarantees and not only the efficiency of the resulting prediction bands (\citealt{chernozhukov2018exact}, \citealt{diquigiovanni2021_FTS}).
 For this reason, it is important to consider models that are consistent with the functional nature of the observations and that can adequately deal with their infinite dimensionality.
-We hence extend for the first time the theory of autoregressive processes in Hilbert space, in order to allow for temporarily evolving surfaces, i.e. for time series of functions with a bivariate domain.
-Given the novelty of the subject, we introduce the Functional Autoregressive model (FAR) in Section \ref{sec:FAR1} and propose estimation techniques for it in Section \ref{sec:FAR1_estimation}.
+We build on top of the literature on functional autoregressive processes in Hilbert spaces, extending them for the first time to temporarily evolving surfaces.
+We narrow the forecasting methodology to the FAR(p), with $p=1$ because of its wide success in the literature (\citealt{hernandez2021simultaneous}, \citealt{Papadopoulos2002InductiveCM} and \citealt{Aue}).
+Whereas in the scalar context it is often beneficial to consider lags $p$ greater than one, given the intrinsic high dimensionality of functional data, we would rather fit a biased but simpler model than an unbiased but more complicated model.
+This issue is enhanced in the two-dimensional context, because of the extra dimension in the domain of the function, and for this reason, we consider only the case $p=1$.
+We introduce the Functional Autoregressive model of order 1 in Section \ref{sec:FAR1} and propose estimation techniques in Section \ref{sec:FAR1_estimation}.